Table of Contents

-It might seem hard to believe at first, but a regular yoga practice can actually significantly improve your rock climbing abilities.
+It might seem hard to believe at first, but a regular yoga practice can actually significantly improve your rock climbing abilities here is five best Yoga poses for rock climbers.
 If you’re brand new to yoga, start by practicing these five poses a few times a week to improve your mobility and to flexibility and strengthen the muscles you use most when you climb.

 1. Downward Facing Dog

 Downward facing dog is a basic yoga pose that packs a major punch when it comes to stretching and strengthening the muscles in the upper back, shoulders, and legs.
-Downward facing dog is particularly effective for preventing rotator cuff injuries.
+A downward facing dog is particularly effective for preventing rotator cuff injuries.

 To do this pose properly, start by kneeling on all fours.
 Your hands should be slightly in front of the shoulders.
 Spread your fingers wide and turn your index fingers out slightly.
 Then, press down into the floor to lift your hips and straighten your legs.

 As you straighten your legs, avoid locking out the knees as you try to bring your heels down toward the floor.
 Keep pressing into the ground with your hands while you press your shoulders down and try to lift your inner arms.